ramon-astudillo/ramon-astudillo.github.io/index.md

 ### 2018

 - Was senior member at Takaaki Hori and Shinji Watanabe's team in the [5th Jelinek Summer Workshop (JSALT 2018)](https://www.clsp.jhu.edu/workshops/18-workshop/multilingual-end-end-asr-incomplete-data/) at Johns Hopkins University.
-Everybody needs to do JSALT a least once in live.
+Everybody needs to do JSALT a least once in life.

 - After two and a half years, its time to leave [Unbabel](http://www.unbabel.com/).
 What a ride.
 From 28 employess to 130, funding rounds A and B and a concentrated dose of the start-up life.
 A privilige to have been in a start-up that hires such amazing talent.